NORDIC STOCKS - Factors to watch on April 24

 For more on the company, double click

-The Finnish crane maker reported a 32-percent fall in its core quarterly operating profit amid slow demand and tight competition.

-Finnish second-biggest retailer announced lower-than-expected quarterly earnings amid weaker consumer demand in the Nordic country.

-Swedish pension funds group Swedbank Robur said on Thursday it would accept Volkswagen’s VOWG_p.DE 200 crown per share offer for the shares in truck maker Scania SCVb.ST it does not already own.
+Swedish pension funds group Swedbank Robur is expected to issue its decision whether to accept or reject Volkswagen’s bid for the outstanding shares in truck maker Scania , business daily Dagens Industri reported without disclosing its sources.

 The acceptance period ends late on Friday.
 Robur is the fourth biggest owner with a stake equal to 1.9 percent of Scania capital as per March 31 and its decision is seen as key in deciding the outcome of the offer, which VW has said it will not raise.